zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-monitoring-overview/em-monitoring-overview.md

 3. Expand “Incident management rule set for all targets” rule set.
      ![](images/emmonlab8step3.png " ")

-4. The “Incident management rule set for all targets” rule set covers common use cases where most of our customers would like to get notified, such as Target Down and Metric Violation events.
-You can enable the rules for events you want to be alerted on and disable rules for events you don’t want to be alerted on.
+4. The “Incident management rule set for all targets” rule set covers common use cases for which incidents should be created such as target down events or critical metric alerts.
+You can enable or disable the rules based on your monitoring requirements.
 If you want to change a rule, you should make a copy of the rule set and modify it.

   Highlight "Create incident for critical metric alerts" and click View.
      ![](images/emmonlab8step4.png " ")

 5. The "Create incident for critical metric alerts" incident rule will create an incident when the event type is a metric alert and the Severity is Critical.